 Instabilities in Ionospheric Plasma

 Ionospheric plasma can be considered a natural laboratory set up for theoretical and experimental investigations on wave-wave and wave-particle interactions on various observational phenomena and instabilities to gain better understanding of the behaviour of upper atmosphere.
-Most of the information on various processes in the ionosphere obtain from radio wave scattering or reflection experiments which are conducted from the surface of the earth along with through space based rocket and satellite-borne sensors.
+Most of the information on various processes in the ionosphere obtains from radio wave scattering or reflection experiments which are conducted from the surface of the earth along with through space based rocket and satellite-borne sensors.
 From theoretical point of view in some problems, ionospheric plasma can consider as either homogeneous or inhomogeneous medium.
-If plasma parameters vary little over a wavelength, an inospheric plasma is considered as homogeneous but this approximations are rarely materialized.
+If plasma parameters vary little over a wavelength, inospheric plasma is considered as homogeneous but these approximation are rarely materialized.
 On the other hand, due to high variations in densities, gradients in temperature and magnetic fields, corresponding ionospheric plasmas to be considered as inhomogeneous.
 Using the homogeneous plasma theories, it become very difficult to solve inhomogeneous plasma problems and for this, appropriate nonlinear theory is must.

 There are diverse free energy sources in the Earth's atmosphere.
 For presence of input energy and momentum fluxes from these sources, spatial gradients of physical parameters and inhomogeneities develops, along with this plasma system become unstable if a small perturbation from the equilibrium state results in a growth of the perturbation.
 For this accumulated energy, instability is the general way of redistributing available free energy.
 Plasma instabilities can be treated as plasma waves which grow in amplitudes.
 Instabilities lead to transitions of a nonequilibrium state from some kind of one state and turbulence .Large scale macroinstabilities and small scale microinstabilities are observed in the partially ionized ionospheric plasma region .
 For perturbation of local zeroth order distribution functions, microinstabilities are developed in velocity space inhomogeneties.
 The characteristic scale size of microinstabilities, also known as kinetic instabilities, is the order of particle inertial lengths and gyro radii.
 For inhomogeneties in an open system, there are many possibilities of deviations of zeroth order distribution functions and different types of microinstabilities arise.
 Also due to scale size of microinstabilities is small as compared with that of a plasma, it can assume plasma as homogeneous after neglecting spatial physical parameter gradient or curvature and boundaries of the system.